SpotOnInc/espwrap/README.md

 A light wrapper around email service providers.
 Allows (semi-)seamless movement between supported ESP backends.

+Supported on, and [tested against](https://travis-ci.org/SpotOnInc/espwrap), the following versions of Python (or see `.travis.yml`):

+- 2.7
+- 3.3
+- 3.4
+- 3.5

+We also test against nightly, but may prioritize bugs found on this version of Python lower than others.

 ## Example Usage
 ```python
 from espwrap.adaptors.mandrill import MandrillMassEmail